-Jake Keeler '00 (MN) received his MFA in painting in 2002 from the University of Wisconsin, Madison.
-He paintied a large scale trout mural for Lucid Brewing Company, Minnetonka MN, 2013.
+Jake Keeler, '00, received his MFA in painting in 2002 from the University of Wisconsin, Madison.
+His art on one the Fall line offerings from Flood Tide Co.
+He painted a large-scale trout mural for the Lucid Brewing Company, Minnetonka MN, 2013.
 He had work in a group show, Art Brawl at A-Z gallery in St. Paul, 2011.
-He was in a 2 person exhibit at First Amendment Gallery, Minneapolis MN, May 2009.
-He had a solo show "Creator/Destroyer" at Umber Studios in Mpls., May, 2008.
+He was in a 2-person exhibit at First Amendment Gallery, Minneapolis, 2009.
+He had a solo show "Creator/Destroyer" at Umber Studios in Minneapolis, 2008.
 He had work in Rose Colored Glasses, a group exhibit at Passerby in NYC, Feb.
 2008.
 He had work in GRUPE, at Passerby in NYC and at Mandrake in Los Angeles, in 2006.
-He had paintings in a 2- person show at Gage Gallery,Augsburg College, Mpls., Nov., 2005.
+He had paintings in a 2- person show at Gage Gallery,Augsburg College, Minneapolis, Nov., 2005.
 He taught Principles of Art, Fall 2006 and Spring 2007 as well as 2-D Design and The Mural at Macalester College.
 His mural for aND Gallery/Zander Cafe Building in St. Paul garnered interviews in City Pages and the St. Paul Pioneer Press.
 His work can be seen at http://20acrecarcass.com/

-Janna Schneider '00, has work in Fire at the Greenway Gallery and Ceramics Studio, 2845 Harriet Ave.
-S., Mpls.
-She taught classes at the Bloomington Art Center, 2009.
+Janna Schneider, '00, has work in Fire at the Greenway Gallery and Ceramics Studio, 2845 Harriet Ave.
+S., Minneapolis She taught classes at the Bloomington Art Center, 2009.
 She had work in the BAC Instructor/Student Art Show November 20, 2009- January 3, 2010.
-See http://www.bloomingtonartcenter.com/Pages/Exhibitions.html Her work can be purchased through the Northland Poster Collective. http://www.northlandposter.com/artists/schneider_janna.html
+Her work can be purchased through the Northland Poster Collective.

-Dan Tanz '00, received his MA in Special Education from the University of St. Thomas.
+Dan Tanz, '00, received his MA in Special Education from the University of St. Thomas.
 He is a Special Education teacher at Jefferson Community School in Minneapolis.
-His feature film, Triuph 67, screened at the Twin Cities Arab Film Festival, Nov.
+His feature film, Triumph 67, screened at the Twin Cities Arab Film Festival, Nov.
 2011.
-Seehttp://www.triumph67film.com/tag/dan-tanz/

-David Kurt '00, received an MFA in Painting from the Savannah College of Art & Design in 2008.
+David Kurt, '00, received an MFA in Painting from the Savannah College of Art & Design in 2008.
 He is currently on a one year Chinese gov't scholarship as a Senior Scholar at the China Academy of Art, Hangzhou.
-Here is a blog where you can follow his experiences, see some of the Shanghai Biennale, etc: http://chinawhiteowl.blogspot.com See his work athttp://www.afonline.artistsspace.org/view_artist.php?aid=3302
+Here is a blog where you can follow his experiences or see his work here

-Duane Hanson '46 (Parkers Prarie, MN), d.
+Duane Hanson, '46, (Parkers Prairie, MN), d.
 1996, was a world-renowned sculptor.
 His hyper-realistic sculptures of everyday people are in most major museum collections.
 The exhibit, "Duane Hanson: A Survey of His Works from the '30s to the '90s" was launched by the Whitney Museum in New York.